Kappa Falls (Tono City, Iwate Prefecture)

 Kappa fishing rod with cucumber

-There are several warning signs, including one that says, "Be careful not to get drawn in by the kappa.
-Especially good-looking men and women."
-So, good-looking men and women should be especially careful when fishing for kappa.
+There are several warning signs, including one that says, "Be careful not to get pulled in by the kappa.
+Beautiful people in particular should be careful."
+So, beautiful people in particular should be careful when fishing for kappa

 Kappa Capture Permit